 - Our internal accreditation scheme, the CARE excellence accreditation programme, which requires a robust review of team performance and values, and which has already been gained by 11 teams.

-- The Technology Integrated Health Management (TIHM) for dementia project (delivered in partnership with the Alzheimer’s Society, the University of Surrey and Royal Holloway University of London), which enables people with dementia to stay in their own homes for longer and avoid readmissions to hospital.
-The system is part of the NHS England Test Beds programme and won the Health Service Journal award 2018 for improving care through technology.
+- The Technology Integrated Health Management (TIHM) for dementia research project (delivered in partnership with the Alzheimer’s Society, the University of Surrey and Royal Holloway University of London), enabling people with dementia to stay in their own homes for longer and avoid readmissions to hospital.
+The system was part of the NHS England Test Bed programme and won the Health Service Journal award 2018 for improving care through technology.

 - The mobile app, My Journey, which helps young people with psychosis make informed choices to help improve their mental health.